 All participants were scheduled by time on different days.
 Random scheduling was employed to allocate participants across different days and hours to mitigate potential biases related to the time of day or day of the week.
 When they arrived at the lab, they followed the same procedure as in the geriatric clinic and began performing the tests.
 The assessment took place in a dedicated laboratory facility where geriatric clinicians used to conduct the frailty assessment.
 The laboratory was equipped with the necessary testing tools and robotics setup to facilitate the assessment process.
-In this experimentation, the robot's role is limited to showing a friendly face in its interface, explaining the tests by voice, and showing tutorials of the tests.
 Upon arrival at the laboratory, participants were provided with informed consent forms detailing the purpose and procedures of the study.
 They were briefed on the nature of the tests and any relevant instructions before commencing the assessment.
 The assessment comprised a series of standardized tests, following the established protocol used in geriatric clinics (see Fig. 4).
 Each participant underwent the tests sequentially, with trained research personnel and doctors overseeing the process.